1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     *Doing measurements with the unit being powered on should only be done if you ***really*** know what you're doing!*

-The following expandable textboxes will give you some basic instructions what you can do to check and fix certain components.
+### How To Check

-If you don't know how to measure resistance, you can read [this article](https://www.fluke.com/en-us/learn/blog/digital-multimeters/how-to-measure-resistance) for example which describes the process.
+The following expandable textboxes will give you some basic instructions what you can do to check the electric circuits of the 24V and the thermistor wirings.

 ??? example "Measuring / Checking The Wiring"

     You can check the wiring of both the 24V line and the thermistor by measuring the electrical continuity of the cables.
 If your multimeter doesn't have this function, you can measure the resistance instead.

     However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a cable still passes the check for continuity, but that individual strands of the wire are broken.
 This causes problems if those strands lose contact permanently or during movement of the bed, as it leads to a higher resistance.

     - At the 24V cables this can lead to the circumstance that the cable will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
     - At the thermistor cables this can cause the [ERR: MINTEMP](../troubleshooting.md#err-mintempmaxtempthermal-runaway) error message.
 When the problem of breaking strands starts to occur, you'll experience the upcoming of this error message when the bed is moving and reaches a certain position.
 In that case those broken strands lose contact, which leads to a suddenly chaning resistance value.
 As the temperature is interpreted by the reisistance value of the NTC of the bed, a suddenly changing resistance is interpreted as a sudden change in the temperature.
 If this change is 'big' enough, the belonging error message will be triggered.

     **Procedure:**

     - Unplug the belonging connector and check the belonging cable(s) by probing at the beginning and the end of the cable.
 So place one probe of the multimeter at the connector and the other probe at the solder joint of the cable you want to check.
     - If continuity is given and/or no or a *very* small resistance (it should be *really* close to zero resistance though!) is measured, start bending the cable slowly and pay attention to the measured resistance.
 Take a few iterations when doing so, bend the cable in different radii, at different speed, at different spots.
 If at one point the resistance suddenly changes, the problematic and broken part of the wire is detected.